About this artwork

 - Inscribed recto, lower left on mount, in graphite (in John Skippe's hand?): "parmigianino"

-- Restricted gift of Mr. and Mrs. William O. Hunt
+- Purchased with funds provided by Mr. and Mrs. William O. Hunt